-The Master Fund seeks to achieve its investment objective through investment primarily in a diversified portfolio of transferable Equity and Equity Related Securities (where considered by the Investment Manager to be necessary or appropriate) issued by companies or linked to companies within the Index.
+The Master Fund seeks to achieve its investment objective through active investment primarily in a diversified portfolio of transferable Equity and (where considered by the Investment Manager to be necessary or appropriate) Equity Related Securities issued by companies or linked to companies within the Index.
+The Fund does not operate an index tracking or physical replication strategy.